 1.2.4 A second draft of the SoCG (V2) was sent to Council on Monday 9 January.
 Comments were sent back to LSH by the Council later on the 9 January.
 LSH sent V3 of the SoCG to the Council on Tuesday 10 January for comment.
-Final comments were sent back by the council later on the 10 January.
+Final comments were sent back by the council later on the 10 January, with a final version completed that day.